Travinkel/belsign-photo-doc/README.md

 - *As an Admin, I want to reset user passwords* (2 pts)

 ### Epic: System – Reports & Storage
-- *As the System, I want to save images and metadata in a database linked to the order number* (8 pts)
+- *As the System, I want to save images and metadata in a database linked to the orderAggregate number* (8 pts)
 - *As the System, I want to auto-generate QC reports from approved images* (8 pts)
 - *As the System, I want to send QC reports to customers via email* (3 pts)

 ### Key Acceptance Criteria
-- **Upload Pictures:** Production Worker can take photos, select order number, and upload images with metadata.
+- **Upload Pictures:** Production Worker can take photos, select orderAggregate number, and upload images with metadata.
 - **Approve/Reject Images:** QA can review, approve/reject images, and add comments.
 - **Generate QC Report:** System produces formatted PDF with approved images and comments.
 - **User Management:** Admin can create users with appropriate roles and permissions.